Bo Schembechler: "Those Who Stay Will Be Champions"

-Schembechler began his tenure as head coach at Michigan with a rallying cry to his players: "Those who stay will be champions!"
-This slogan foreshadowed the challenges Michigan football players would endure from the dramatic culture change initiated by Schembechler, who emphasized toughness and introduced practices and conditioning far more rigorous than any of the players had been exposed to before.
+Schembechler inherited a program that had won only one Big Ten championship in the prior 18 seasons and had just suffered a humiliating 14-50 defeat to their rival in their last game.
+Upon taking over as head coach in 1969, Schembechler initiated a dramatic culture change centered on toughness and conditioning that contrasted his even-tempered predecessor.
+By the time spring practice started, many players had already quit.

-His first training camp in 1969 saw around 140 players enter but a mere 75 emerging from the grueling camp and choosing to embrace Schembechler's system.
+Schembechler posted a sign in the locker room that said "Those Who Stay Will Be CHAMPIONS".
 Schembechler's subsequent successes and legacy of propelling the Michigan football program to further national prominence immortalized his promise to his players after accepting the head coaching position at Michigan.
 Every Michigan football player who played for Bo Schembechler and stayed at Michigan for four years left Michigan with at least one Big Ten championship ring.
 Furthermore, not once did any Michigan player under Bo endure a losing season during his tenure.
-As such, "Those Who Stay Will Be Champions" remains a beloved team slogan for the Michigan Wolverines and has been immortalized into the tradition and mythology of Michigan football.